 You prompt sunlight from the left, long shadow falling right and the model gives you sunlight from the left but the shadow also runs to the left.
 Or you ask for one strong key light and get two equally strong rim lights from opposite sides.
-The eye notices this instantly — the scene feels wrong even if you can’t name why.
-This happens because the model averages lighting cues across its training data: many photos have soft, multi-directional studio lighting, so single-direction lighting is statistically rare.
+The eye notices this instantly: the scene feels wrong even if you can’t name why.
+This happens because the model averages lighting cues across its training data.
+Many photos use soft, multi-directional studio lighting, so committed single-direction lighting is statistically rare and the model defaults away from it.

 Common causes